arqtrad/archlit/article.md

 exposing the rising conflicts in the configuration and appropriation of national character in early republican Brazil.

-The relative success of Severo's São Paulo-centered survey of traditional architecture in his career as a designer and builder, as well as that of Lino's later work, which draws heavily on the manorial architecture in the Lisbon region [@rosmaninho:2002casa], exposes the difficulties inherent to the architectural translation of a literary history based on the diverse authority of popular sources.
-The documentation of regional variety in housing types, proposed by such early anthropological writers as Adolfo Coelho [@coelho:1881ethnographia] and hinted at in Casanova's magazine, is still a long way off even as the traditionalist architects have to consolidate a visual vocabulary of forms for immediate use.
-Beaux-Arts eclecticism supplies the open-ended grammar of design to tie together whatever vocabulary is available in the early twentieth century;
+The relative usefulness of Severo's São Paulo-centered survey of traditional architecture in his career as a designer and builder, as well as the success of Lino's later work, which draws heavily on the manorial architecture in the Lisbon region [@rosmaninho:2002casa], exposes the difficulties inherent to the architectural translation of a literary history based on the diverse authority of popular sources.
+At the turn of the century, there is still a long way to go in the documentation of regional variety in housing types, as proposed by such early anthropological writers as Adolfo Coelho [@coelho:1881ethnographia] and hinted at in Casanova's magazine, even as the traditionalist architects have to consolidate a visual vocabulary of forms for immediate use.

+Beaux-Arts
+eclecticism supplies the open-ended grammar of design to tie together whatever vocabulary is available in the early twentieth century;
 Felisberto Ranzini's pragmatic teaching of various picturesque compositions at the São Paulo Polytechnic is paradigmatic of this solution [@ficher:2005arquitetos].
 This solution is understood to be temporary by Severo and many in his audience---such as poet Mário de Andrade, a pioneer of historic preservation and documentation in Brazil.
 Nevertheless, the methodological evolution that accompanies the expansion and specialization of architectural history, fostered by scholars such as Joaquim de Vasconcellos (1849--1936), ends up being pitted against this makeshift traditionalist movement, rather than being leveraged to fill its gaps in documentation.
 Modernist theoreticians